fire1ce/3os.org/docs/guides/synology/disable-dms-listening-on-80-443-ports.md

 ---
-title: Synology DSM Guides & Tips
+title: Disable DSM Listening on 80,443 Ports
 description: Synology DSM Listening on 80,443 Ports
 ---

-## Disable DSM Listening on 80,443 Ports

 This will temporary free the 80, 443 ports until the next reboot